Joshabracks/platform-science-code-challenge/README.md

 ```
 node -e "require('./build/index.js').runAssignments(false, '', 'Fake Name', '888 Fake Lane, Fake City, CA, 55555', true)"
 ```
-- gets data from alternate input files and saves to default output file
+- gets data from alternate input files and saves to default output file.
+In order for this example to work, you would have to add the appropriate input files `AltStreetAddresses.txt` and `AltDriverNames.txt` to the `./data` folder.
+If the files do not exist, an appropriate error will show in console.
 ```
 node -e "require('./build/index.js').runAssignments(true, '', '../data/AltDriverNames.txt', '../data/AltStreetAddresses.txt', false)"
 ```